MicrosoftDocs/sdk-api/sdk-api-src/content/cfapi/ns-cfapi-cf_process_info.md

 # CF_PROCESS_INFO structure

 ## -description

-Contains information about a user process.
+Contains information about a user process that triggers a callback.

 ## -struct-fields

 ### -field StructSize

-The size of the structure.
+The size of the **CF_PROCESS_INFO** structure.

 ### -field ProcessId